This post may contain affiliate links. Please read our disclosure policy.

 Raw chicken pieces coated with flour and seasoning, arranged on a light-colored surface, ready for cooking.

-Add oil with a high smoke point (peanut oil is a good choice) to a cast iron skillet and heat it over medium-high heat to 350 degrees F. The right oil and temperature are key to achieving that perfect golden brown crust.
+Add oil with a high smoke point (peanut oil is a good choice) to a cast-iron skillet and heat it over medium-high heat until it reaches 350 degrees F. The right oil and temperature are key to achieving that perfect golden brown crust.
+And the key to success here is having a reliable thermometer to gauge the oil’s temperature.

 Four pieces of crispy fried chicken cooking in a black cast-iron skillet on a stove.